Rape – Does This Evil End At Any Time Soon?

 376C – Sexual intercourse by a person in authority

 Whoever, a person in authority as in fiduciary relation or public officer or superintendent of jail or any caretaker of hospital has committed any sexual intercourse with any women under their care, shall be punished with rigorous imprisonment of either description for a term which shall not be less than five years, but which may extend to ten years, and shall also be liable to fine.

 Where a woman is raped by one or more persons constituting a group or acting in common intention shall be punished with rigorous imprisonment for a term which shall not be less than twenty years, but which may extend to life which shall mean imprisonment for the remainder of that person’s natural life, and with fine.

 376E – Punishment for repeat offenders

-Whoever has been previously convicted of an offense punishable under section 376 or section 376A or section 376D and is subsequently convicted of an offense punishable under any of the said sections shall be punished with imprisonment for life which shall mean imprisonment for the remainder of that person’s natural life, or with death.
+Whoever has been previously convicted of an offence punishable under section 376 or section 376A or section 376D and is subsequently convicted of an offense punishable under any of the said sections shall be punished with imprisonment for life which shall mean imprisonment for the remainder of that person’s natural life, or with death.

-Provisions under Indian Evidence Act
+Provisions under the Indian Evidence Act

 Section 53 A – Evidence of character or previous sexual experience not relevant in certain cases.